fdb/textbutler/README.md

     ]

 ## TODO
-- Watch the ~/.textbutler.json file for updates, and reload the snippets as needed.
-- Allow the user to edit the snippets file.
 - Create a default file when nothing is available.
+- Warn the user to enable TextButler in the accessibility settings.
+- Watch the ~/.textbutler.json file for updates, and reload the snippets as needed (you can now manually reload from the menu).
+- Allow the user to edit the snippets file in TextEdit.
+- Allow the user to edit the snippets in a custom GUI.
+- Allow snippets to control customer placement (e.g. between HTML tags).